Will I be able to use my mobile broadband account abroad?

 While you should be able to use your mobile broadband dongle abroad, it's likely to set you back a pretty penny - the data you use will not usually count towards your normal monthly allowance and will be charged at a much higher rate.

-Horror stories of Brits abroad running up bills weighing in at tens of thousands of pounds (no, we're not exaggerating) have become sadly commonplace over the past few years, so make sure you're not the next victim.
+Horror stories of Brits abroad running up bills of thousands of pounds (no, we're not exaggerating) have become sadly commonplace over the past few years, so make sure you're not the next victim.

 Whatever you decide to do, make sure you are 100 per cent sure of all the charges you may incur while abroad - we can't stress this enough.
 And make sure everyone is aware of them too - you may know what not to do, but do the kids?
 It really is up to you to make sure you're not the next horror headline in the tabloids.